 To get more detailed information about crime scene investigator (CSI) or forensic science specialist containing occupational demand, forensic training program, forensic academy or forensic school, required Skills and Admission requirements for courses and even employment, different degrees, and work environment, read the article below.

-Those who are eager to find a job position in criminal justice and examine the physical evidence in crime scene must have a degree in crime scene investigation or forensic science.
+Those who are eager to find a job position in criminal justice and examine the physical evidence in the crime scene must have a degree in crime scene investigation or forensic science.

 Forensic Scientist VS. Crime Scene Investigator (CSI)

 Firstly, the similarities between these two fields of study are explained.
 Graduated students of both fields can work in criminal justice.
 Both of them are related to the actions after the crime.
-Their final aim is to examine crime scene and collecting evidence in order to solve the case.
+Their final aim is to examine the crime scene and collecting evidence in order to solve the case.